solenebutruille/Deep-Q_Network/README.txt

-In Q1:
- To launch code, you need to run python Start.py
-In Q2:
+In this project, I implemented DQN on the gym environnement 'Carte-pole'.
 To launch code, you need to run python code_dqn.py
+The images represents different set of parameters.